 STEP 1: Plug in a blank USB flash drive of at least 1 GB capacity to the PC.

 STEP 3: I recommend to use ‘GNOME Disks’ utility to write the bootable image to the USB flash drive.
 Ubuntu and Linux Mint ships with this utility pre-installed.
 Elementary OS users first need to enable PPA and then use the following commands in terminal to install the gnome-disks utility.

 STEP 4: After installation is complete, right-click on the downloaded boot-repair-disk-64bit.iso file and select ‘Open With’ > ‘Disk Image Writer.’

 STEP 5: Make sure to select the USB flash drive in the ‘Destination.’

 STEP 6: Click ‘Start Restoring…’ and wait for the process to finish.

 Your Boot Repair Live USB flash drive should be ready!

-Once you boot into the flash drive, you should be taken to the Boot Repair live desktop where you can fix your GRUB 2 boot problems.
-It basically reinstalls GRUB bootloader.
+Once you boot into the flash drive, you should be taken to the Boot Repair live desktop, where you can fix your GRUB 2 boot problems.
+It reinstalls the GRUB bootloader.